Parents and Mentors

 Note: These links lead to external web pages.
 55,000 Degrees is not responsible for any content on those pages.

 Your influence as a parent or mentor is a major factor in helping your student in his or her college and career choices.
-But the path to their success can be difficult if you don’t know all the ins and outs of helping them prepare for, get into and succeed in college.
-These articles and activities can help you and your student as you make decisions about college and the future.
+These articles and activities can help you and your student prepare as you make decisions about college and the future.

 Planning for College